 At Bryn Athyn College, our courses pair the intellectual inquiry of a strong liberal arts education with spiritual inquiry rooted in the teachings of the New Church.
 You will explore this perspective in your religion courses, and you will also see it reflected in every other course that you take.

 ABOUT THE NEW CHURCH

 The New Church is a form of Christianity that respects all faiths that acknowledge God and a life of charity toward the neighbor.
 At Bryn Athyn College we uphold these values, and we encourage our students to develop their individual faiths.
 We will ask you to think critically and deeply about spiritual concepts and their application to your life; then we will encourage you to live according to your beliefs—to be a person of integrity, honor, and compassion.

 ABOUT EMANUEL SWEDENBORG

 Emanuel Swedenborg was born in Stockholm, Sweden, on January 29, 1688.
 He was the son of Jesper Swedberg, a Lutheran bishop.

-Swedenborg’s education included studies at the University of Uppsala and work with leading scientists in many countries throughout western Europe.
-Swedenborg was a member of the Swedish House of Nobles and the Swedish Royal Academy of Sciences, and he was a participant in the Swedish government.
+Swedenborg’s education included studies at the University of Uppsala and work with leading scientists in many countries throughout Western Europe.
+Swedenborg was a member of the Swedish House of Nobles and the Swedish Royal Academy of Sciences, as well as a participant in the Swedish government.
 His publications covered many subjects, from philosophy and theology to anatomy and physiology.
 In his later life (beginning around 1743), Swedenborg’s writing focused on theology.
 His works from this period include Biblical exegesis, discussions of the spiritual world, commentary on what it means to be Christian, and how to lead a good and useful life.